PoisotLab/ms_metaweb_transfer/manuscript.md

 on the number of unique links and on $\hat{L}$, the probabilistic estimate of the number of links assuming that all interactions are independent.
 Right: effect of varying the cutoff on the number of disconnected species, and on network connectance.
-In both panels, the grey line indicates the cutoff $\rho = TK$ that resulted in the first species losing all of its interactions.](figures/figure-cutoffs.png){#fig:thresholds}
+In both panels, the grey line indicates the cutoff
+$P(i\rightarrow j) \approx 0.08$ that resulted in the first species losing all of its interactions.](figures/figure-cutoffs.png){#fig:thresholds}

 Because the confidence intervals on the inferred trait space are probably over-estimates, we decided to apply a thresholding step to the interactions